apples/apples.moonflowergames.com/articles/godot/pixel-art-smooth-camera-anti-aliasing/index.md

 For posterity, here's a full breakdown of the math:

-:::details Shader Math Explanation
+::: details Shader Math Explanation

-Alright, what are our goals here?
+Here are our goals:

 - The interior of each subviewport pixel (texel) should be unaffected and remain a solid color.
 - The edges of each texel should be anti-aliased, that is to say, a blend of the neighboring texels.